SoftInstigate/restheart-website/docs3/An_example_Web_application_with_AngularJs.md

 ---
 layout: docs
+title: An example Web application with AngularJS
 ---

-# An example Web application with AngularJS

 * [Web API in action with AngularJS, RESTHeart and MongoDB](#web-api-in-action-with-angularjs-restheart-and-mongodb)
 * [Ingredients](#ingredients)